oguzhanogreden/beetimer/README.md

 ## To-do

-- [ ] Extend Alarm model with audio alarm type.
+- [x] Extend Alarm model with audio alarm type.
+- [ ] Make reminders minimally adjustable in ReminderComponent
+- [ ] Use the modeled reminder object in ReminderService